-Provisions 6.A.6 through 6.A.26 (Calculation Methodology, Disclosure, and Presentation and Reporting) are applicable to an asset owner only if the asset owner chooses to create an additional composite for a real estate strategy.
+Assuming carve-out requirements are met, an asset owner may want to create a real estate asset class composite.
+Provisions 6.A.6 through 6.A.26 (Calculation Methodology, Disclosure, and Presentation and Reporting) apply to an asset owner only if the asset owner chooses to create an additional composite for a real estate strategy.